 We thus tend to gravitate towards software that has been adopted by a critical mass of developers or users, with good documentation and a vibrant community backing it.
-This keeps us away from the very bleeding edge which in our opinion belongs in the lab rather than in production environments serving thousands of readers.
-Such successful projects in turn tend to remain viable options over the long run.
+This keeps us away from the very bleeding edge which in our opinion belongs in the lab rather than in production environments.
+Such successful products in turn tend to remain viable options over the long run.

 We use a mix of open source and commercial software based on the merits of each package rather than because of any ideological preference.
 In other words, we go with what works!